-The Cabinet Office shared services costs are not confirmed until year end and legal costs, which include a charge from HM Courts & Tribunals Service for appeals, vary from year to year and are difficult to predict.
+Legal costs, which include a charge from HM Courts & Tribunals Service for appeals, vary from year to year and are difficult to predict.

-Shared services and audit costs are determined by Cabinet Office and NAO respectively.
+Accommodation, shared services and audit costs are determined by Cabinet Office and NAO respectively.
+The Cabinet Office and NAO charges have increased significantly in 2024-25 and again in 2025-26.